Benchmark indices open in the green

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector

-The benchmark indices, the BSE Sensex and the NSE Nifty, opened Tuesday's session in positive terrritory.
-Sensex was up 132 points or 0.47 per cent at 49,977, while the Nifty was up 50 points or 0.34 per cent at 14,725.
+The benchmark indices, the BSE Sensex and NSE Nifty, opened Monday's session on a firm note.
+The Sensex gained 618 points or 1.26 per cent to trade at 49,718, while the Nifty rose 183 points or 1.26 points to 14,712.

 Puneet Dhawan of Accor is brimming with ideas on ways to revive the hospitality sector